 The longer-chain fats and waxes in the olive oil congeal at lower temperatures, causing the cloud effect.
-Some olive oils naturally have larger amounts of longer chain fats and waxes, making them solidify quicker.
+Some olive oils naturally have larger amounts of longer-chain fats and waxes, making them solidify quickly.

 So, the oil that has more long-chain fatty acids will cloud earlier than the one that has fewer fatty acids.
 It can be due to seed cultivar, ripeness of the fruit, environmental factors, etc.

 There’s a myth that only high-quality olive oils will solidify.
 Even I believed in that just a few years back.
 However, that’s only a myth, and the solidifying method can’t be used to determine the olive oil quality.

 Even though you can’t determine the olive oil quality by its solidification properties, it could be a good indication that some further processing has been done.
 However, the real olive oil properties and quality can only be checked in the lab.

 Many companies will winterize the olive oil so they don’t reach the cloud point so quickly.
 Mostly, that’s because many customers were unhappy with olive oil solidification (they thought that the olive oil had gone rancid because of it).